-Condition of 24-year-old man who was tested positive for COVID-19 in Hyderabad, stable
+Condition of 24-year-old man who tested positive for COVID-19 in Hyderabad, stable

 Hyderabad, Mar 02: The condition of the man, who tested positive for the novel Coronavirus in Hyderabad, was stable and he is being treated in an isolated ward at the state-run Gandhi hospital in the city, Telangana Health Minister E Rajender said on Monday.